 Type: Indexes / Catalogs

-The IMB, long available in print and CD-ROM, is the most comprehensive index for Medieval Studies.
-The online database comprises over 300,000 records.
+The International Medieval Bibliography online database comprises over 570,000 records and is the most comprehensive index for Medieval Studies.
 All subjects relating to the Middle Ages are included, within the date range 300–1500 AD.
 Geographical areas covered are Europe, the Middle East and North Africa.
 There is free text searching within the records and searching by authors, titles, publication sources, years of publication, ISBN/ISSN, languages, subjects, place names, persons, families, texts, repositories, and centuries treated.
 A browse function within each field displays the available terms.

 Iter bibliography addresses many aspects of the Middle Ages and Renaissance, such as archaeology, art, history, literature, music, philosophy, religion, and science, covering the years 400–1700.
 It provides citations for books, journals, and essays.